Vico Sotto: Crackdown on illegal POGO-related services

 In February 2020, Sotto again gained positive media reactions as a result of his efforts to crack down on illegally-operating businesses linked to Philippine Offshore Gaming Operators (POGOs).
 On February 23, Sotto ordered the closure Fu Yuan Ji, a restaurant catering to POGO employees, which opened without securing a permit from the city to operate.

 Political positions

 Politicking

 Sotto received favorable press coverage when he issued a policy statement against the proliferation of political propaganda signages prior to his inauguration.
 A supporter had taken the occasion of Sotto's 30th Birthday on June 17 to post a tarpaulin greeting the Mayor-elect on his birthday.
 A few days later, Sotto went on Twitter to request that the tarpaulin be removed, and asserting that such politically-oriented signage bearing his image would be discouraged during his term.

 He has also made statements discouraging the "celebrity treatment" of politicians in the Philippines.

 Awards and recognition

 In 2021, the United States Department of State recognized Sotto as one of 12 recipients of the International Anticorruption Champions Award for his efforts toward anti-corruption.

+Also in 2021, he received The Outstanding Young Men (TOYM) Award.
+He was likewise named the People's Choice awardee and included in PeopleAsia's "People of the Year" 2021 list.

+In 2022, Sotto was recognized as an Honorary Local Chief Executive of the Year by the Muslim Organization of Government and Private Executives (MOSLIV).

+In 2025, Pasig City under Sotto's leadership became one of the winners of Bloomberg Philanthropies' Global Mayors Challenge, receiving a US$1 million grant for its floating parks initiative.

 In 2025, Sotto was named to the Time 100 Next, Time magazine's list of emerging leaders.